 The Khmer empire is at the height of its power, and the great temple of Angkor Wat has been built. click to view

-The whole of East Asia felt the impact of the Mongols in the 13th century; their armies conquered all China, Korea and Tibet, and they mounted huge but unsuccessful invasions of Japan, Burma and even Java.
+The last two centuries have seen the whole of East Asia feel the impact of the Mongols in the 13th century; their armies conquered all China, Korea and Tibet, and they mounted huge but unsuccessful invasions of Japan, Burma and even Java.
 In the mid-14th century, however, the Mongols' power declined, and they were pushed back to their homelands in central Asia.
-Native rulers were again in control of all the countries of East Asia, and most famously, the Ming dynasty of China brought peace and stability to that vast country, and with it new heights of prosperity and cultural achievement.
+Native rulers, most famously, the Ming dynasty of China, were again in control of all the countries of East Asia.

-The Ming empire has imposed a tributary system upon the neighboring rulers in Korea, Vietnam and Burma.
-All these rulers acknowledge the superiority of the Chinese emperor, and their countries are deeply influenced by Chinese political and cultural ways.
+The rulers in Korea, Vietnam and Burma all acknowledge the superiority of the Chinese emperor, and their countries are deeply influenced by Chinese political and cultural ways.
 Regular missions between these tributary countries and China stimulate much international trade.

 Japan is slipping into a long period of civil war. click to view